 Dodanim in the Masoretic Text is a scribal error by the Hebrew copyists, the dalet and resh in block Hebrew being easily confused.
-This is evident in the Septuagint which translates the paleo-Hebrew text of Genesis 10.4 with Ῥόδιοι/Rhodians instead of Dodanim.
+This is evident in the Septuagint which translates the ancient Hebrew text of Genesis 10.4 with Ῥόδιοι/Rhodians instead of Dodanim.
 In Ezekiel 27.15 where the Masoretic Text has Dedan (Strong’s H7719) bene (H1121), meaning “the men of Dedan” the Septuagint has Ροδίων/Rhodians.

 Many scholars have conjectured a Japhetic Javanite origin for the Dorian and Danaan Greeks.
 There is no clear basis for this, and in fact history attests that this is certainly not the case.
 Greek civilization was formed from a number of tribes of differing ancestral origin who coalesced into a relatively unified culture and so we ought not to be surprised to find that there were Greek tribes not descended from Javan.
 This is indeed the case and it can be proven through Scripture, history and archaeology that the Danaan and Dorian Greeks were Israelites from the tribe of Dan and the Manassehite city of Tel Dor.